 Often the first symptom of the wet form is that straight lines look wavy or curved.
 In the wet form, vision loss happens quickly and can be severe.

 How is macular degeneration diagnosed?

 A doctor can usually detect macular degeneration by doing a regular eye exam and asking questions about your past health.
 You may have some vision tests, including an ophthalmoscopy.
-This test lets your doctor look at the inside of your eye.
-If you have macular degeneration, your doctor may see drusen.
+This test lets your doctor look at the inside of your eye and check for possible signs of this disease, such as drusen.
 These are yellowish white waste deposits that can build up at the back of the eye.

 How is it treated?